JonnyMarx98/comp150-cpd/README.md

 This week I focussed on my software engineering essay a lot more than I had been in previous weeks.
 Before this week I only had an introduction to my essay so I had to rush a little to get a draft ready for next week.
 This happened last term with my agile essay and is something I really need to work on.
 Next year I plan to alleviate this problem by setting myself certain days to work on each of my assignments, that way I won't leave the essays til the last few weeks.

 ## Week 9
+During this week our team had a big issue with some conflicting levels in our game.
+We had 3 versions of our level at one point because 3 of us added stuff to it at the same time, which in hindsight was a really unintelligent idea.

 ## Week 10